porterjamesj/website/content/blog/3-javascript-end-of-the-chain.md

-Title: Javascript: End of the Chain
+Title: JavaScript: End of the Chain
-Date: 2013-07-19
+Date: 2013-08-06
 Slug: javascript-end-of-the-chain
 Summary: How does property lookup bottom out?
-status: draft

-Since coming to Hacker School I've learned Javascript.
+Since coming to Hacker School I've learned JavaScript.
 One of the first things you're told about the language is that it uses prototypal inheritance, which is actually a lot simpler than classical inheritance and is pretty easily understood through a few